“Look what you made me do.”

 The whole situation hurt.
 I felt guilty for not asking the right questions and saddened at breaking with a job I loved.
 The whole thing was aggravated when I found out that other people in the company resented me for my quick rise and had been gossiping behind my back.

-Feeling slighted, isolated and sad, it felt so tempting—and even valid from my perspective—to blame the company for setting me up to fail.
+Feeling slighted, isolated and sad, it felt so tempting—and even valid from my perspective—to accuse the company for setting me up to fail.
 Of course, I wasn’t doing things “your way,” because you never trained me on what that meant.
 If you didn’t want me to advance in my position, why give me more responsibility and control?
 All these blaming thoughts swirled through my mind, egged on by sadness and a bruised ego.

 It seems juvenile to think of, but remember that grade school saying, “blame ends in me?”